-The same principle applies to modification reports (Table 2, field 98, Action Type = MODI) that fail to match because of a mistake.
+The same principle applies principles apply to modification reports (Table 2, field 98, Action Type = MODI) that fail to match because of a mistake.
 If the mistake is corrected before the reporting deadline, a corrected version of the report should be sent to over-write the previous incorrect report.
-But if the mistake is to be corrected after the reporting deadline, a correction report (Table 2, field 98, Action Type = CORR) should be sent.
+But if the mistake is to be corrected after the reporting deadline, a correction report (Table 2, field 3/Table 3, field 2/Table 4, field 98, Action Type = CORR) should be sent.

-Note that corrections of several previous reports which have been rejected by the trade repository should be made in the chronological order of in which the rejected reports were made in terms of Table 2, field 3/Table 3, field 2/Table 4, field 2, Event Date (pp.21-22, para.88), Where such corrections are made on the Event Date of a report or on the next business day, and the corrections change the end-of-day details of a transaction, parties must make whatever additional reports are necessary to ensure that the trade repository amends its end-of-day record of the transaction (the so-called Trade State Report).
+Note that corrections of several previous reports which have been rejected by the trade repository should be made in the chronological order of in which the rejected reports were made in terms of Table 2, field 3/Table 3, field 2/Table 4, field 2, Event Date (pp.21-22, para.88), Where such corrections are made on the Event Date of a report or on the next business day, --- that is, within the reporting window --- and the corrections change the end-of-day details of a transaction, parties must make whatever additional reports are necessary to ensure that the trade repository amends its end-of-daythe current record of the transaction (the so-called Trade State Report).